 The deal includes in-stadium and broadcast ads, along with other digital promotions.
 The Lions deal is similar to others around the NFL, including a BetMGM pact with the Denver Broncos, which includes an in-stadium betting lounge.
 There are no such plans for Ford Field.

-Sports betting opened at MGM Grand Detroit in March, and online operators like BetMGM are kicking marketing campaigns into high gear leading up to the state’s mobile sports betting launch later this year.
+Sports betting opened at MGM Grand Detroit in March, and online operators like BetMGM are kicking marketing campaigns into high gear leading up to the launch of Michigan mobile sports betting later this year.